okta/okta-aspnet/README.md

 ASP.NET automatically populates `HttpContext.User` with the information Okta sends back about the user.
 You can check whether the user is logged in with `User.Identity.IsAuthenticated` in your actions or views.

-You can also check out an MVC example that uses this package on [GitHub](...). //TODO: Update example url

 ## ASP.NET MVC Configuration (4.x/Core)

 The `OktaMvcOptions` class configures the Okta middleware.
 It is the same for both ASP.NET 4.x and ASP.NET Core.
 You can see all the available options in the table below: